PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One1.md

 Tom knew she had known this, despite her father's intimidating insistence he only had boys.
 "Hide away." and she would try to think where but there was no denial left.

-Chewing a grass-stalk, with her arms behind her head, she realised she was not actually looking at the sky.
+Chewing a grass stalk, with her arms behind her head, she realised she was not actually looking at the sky.
 But now she did as her thoughtscape vanished and she saw the clouds in front of her.
 It would be getting dark soon.

 She pulled her head up with her arms and looked past their home to the remaining apple-core.
 It sat looking a little sorry for itself.
 It was more than thin now, and slushy.
 She and her brothers had dragged this giant apple from the strange house.
 "And what a great idea that was."
 Tom congratulated herself; it was a feast for everyone.
 "That was me." she continued, surprised.
 And at that moment she felt immensely proud.